adxgun/adigunhammedolalekan/README.md

 I also write at [Hammed Adigun's Blog](https://lekan.wtf/)

-When I am not at work or hacking something on my computer, I love playing football and exploring new restaurants :stuck_out_tongue:
+When I am not at work or hacking something on my computer, I love playing football, listening to music(Afrobeats and Burna boy) and exploring new restaurants :stuck_out_tongue:

 ## Links